KimEunjeong23/2d-digital-compositing/Week02/Assignment02.md

-# This is Week02 class Assignment02
+# This is Week02 class Assignment 02
 ## What is digital compositing?